stanska/DBMigrationPlayground/README.md

 After we have the initial state, we are ready to make the transition script files.

-Place the Upload transitions in a Scrits subfolder, you can have different folders as EmbeddedREsource, but mind the execution order as sorting the sql files path lexicographically.
+Place the Upload transitions in a Scrits subfolder, you can have different folders as EmbeddedResource scripts, but mind the execution order as sorting the sql files path lexicographically.

 For example, I have crated scrit [Scripts/00006.alter_employeeTerritires_add_NewColumn_table.sql](./DBUpMigrationPlayground/Scripts/00006.alter_employeeTerritires_add_NewColumn_table.sql) to add a new column to a table.
 Again, naming convetions can be useful: